Installation¶

 - your admin password

 It then writes config.toml, generates admin.password_hash and admin.session_secret, and if you chose Cloudflare it also writes secrets/cloudflare_token.
+If you also chose acme_server = actalis, it writes secrets/acme_eab_kid and secrets/acme_eab_hmac_key.

 -